-54 laboratory hours Corequisite: PHYS 2B.
+Corequisite: PHYS 2B.

 Prerequisite: PHYS 3A and PHYS 2B.
-PHYS 2B may be taken
+PHYS 2B may be taken concurrently

-concurrently

 Not open for credit to student with credit in the PHYS 4 series.
+Transferable to CSU/UC UC-Unit limit

 Performance of lab experiments to verify the important concepts of PHYS 2B.
 (L, M)